mrled/lability-tutorial/02-Simple/index.markdown

 Start-Lab -ConfigurationData $configData -Verbose
 {% endhighlight %}

-These commands do quite a lot:
+The `Start-LabConfiguration` command does quite a lot:

- -  Download any Windows trial media to `C:\Lability\ISOs` if they do not already exist there (this can take a long time!)
+ -  Downloads any Windows trial media to `C:\Lability\ISOs` if they do not already exist there (this can take a long time!)
- -  Download any DSC resources or other necessary for the configuration to `C:\Lability\Resources`
+ -  Downloads any DSC resources or other necessary for the configuration to `C:\Lability\Resources`
- -  Create virtual hard disk images (VHD or VHDX files) to use as virtual disks for lab VMs
+ -  Creates virtual hard disk images (VHD or VHDX files) to use as virtual disks for lab VMs
- -  Install Windows to these images offline (without having to start the VMs), and save the results to `C:\Lability\MasterVirtualHardDisks`.
+ -  Installs Windows to these images offline (without having to start the VMs), and saves the results to `C:\Lability\MasterVirtualHardDisks`.
     This means that once you have used a lab VM with a given OS once, for any lab, any new lab can use the VM without having to install Windows again.
- -  Apply any customizations to copies of these master virtual disks and save them to `C:\Lability\VMVirtualHardDisks`, including embedding the Powershell DSC configuration we wrote above so that it gets automatically applied when the machine boots.
+ -  Applies any customizations to copies of these master virtual disks and saves them to `C:\Lability\VMVirtualHardDisks`, embedding the Powershell DSC configuration we wrote above so that it gets automatically applied when the machine boots.
- -  Creates any Hyper-V switches that are defined in the configuration data but do not exist ahead of time

 The first time you run `Start-LabConfiguration` on your lab, it may take quite some time to download the ISOs and install Windows.
 However, after this has been done once, subsequent runs are much faster - typically this step takes less than a minute on my machine.

+Finally, the `Start-Lab` command starts the VMs in Hyper-V.

 ### Wait for the Hyper-V VMs to come up

 That said, even when the commands return, there is still some waiting to do.

-When we started the lab in the previous step, all of the VMs in our lab get started more or less at once.
+When the VMs in our lab get started,
 Windows needs to come up and do its first boot configuration, and after that the DSC configuration you wrote is applied automatically as well.

+_You cannot log on to a VM using the Hyper-V GUI until the DSC configuration has fully applied successfully._

 For a simple case like the one in this example, the VM might come up just a few minutes after being started.
-However, for more complex configurations that involve multiple VMs communicating, such as creating a domain and joining other VMs to it, the VMs might not be available for a very long time.
+However, for more complex configurations that involve multiple VMs communicating, such as creating a domain and joining other VMs to it, it might take a long time for the DSC configuration to apply completely, and therefore the VMs might not be available for a long time.

 ## Lab files